hazelcast/hazelcast-reference-manual/src/NearCache.md

 <font color="##153F75">**Hazelcast Enterprise HD**</font>
 <br><br/>

-The following is a configuration example for an IMap High-Density Near Cache for a Hazelcast server.
+The following is a configuration example for an IMap High-Density Near Cache for a Hazelcast member.

 ```xml
 <hazelcast>